Modules and Course Selection

 Modules require a specific combination of courses.
 Modules can have courses cross listed and in common with modules of other program or departments.
 For example First Nations Studies has courses cross listed with Anthropology and English.
 Students wishing to combine modules containing the same courses must consult the department and faculty concerned to ensure that the combination selected is permitted.

-It is strongly recommended that you complete your first year requirements.
-One basic requirement is that you complete 5.0 courses numbered 1000-1999.
+You must complete the first year requirements.
+The basic requirement is to complete 5.0 courses numbered 1000-1999.
 The 5 courses selected

 FNS 1020E should be completed in the first year as it is an entrance requirement for First Nations Studies modules.